MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 ## HoloLens and Microsoft Teams users experience unexpected results while recording a call

-HoloLens and Teams Desktop users might experience unexpected results with recordings and Teams captions if the recording gets started and stopped from different devices.
-To avoid issues, have users within a device (HoloLens or Teams Desktop) start and stop the recording.
+HoloLens and Teams Desktop users might experience unexpected results with recordings and Teams captions if a recording gets started and stopped from different devices.
+To minimize issues, have users within a device (HoloLens or Teams Desktop) start and stop the recording.
 <!--- This issue also in RA --->

 ## HoloLens users have trouble with notifications when receiving a call in Guides